Mounts Stories

 As the sun dipped below the rooftops, Mark felt a quiet pride knowing that the Mounts’ legacy endured, not only in venues and music but in the hearts and histories of its people.
 His story, and those of many others, became part of the area’s living archive, a celebration of creativity, connection, and change.
 In Northampton, the Mounts would always be more than a neighbourhood.
 It was, and would remain, a home for anyone seeking to belong.

-A childhood in the Mounts
+A Childhood in The Mounts

 Cathy Nicholas was born in 1954, in a small, terraced house on Overstone Road.
 The world she knew was shaped by the echo of factory whistles and the steady routine of the shoe trade.
 Her father, a skilled ‘clicker’ at Manfield’s, and her mother, who knew every step of shoemaking, were part of a community bound by pride in hard work.